 Assign Roles for Testing: Ask groups to assign roles for their testing.
-If they wish, however, roles can be switched between tests.
+Roles will be switched between tests to allow each student to try each role.

-Identify Users: Groups should either be paired with another group to test out their app.
+Identify Users: Groups should be paired with another group to test out their app.